 Are we all equal?
 What is unfair?
 Why are there still racism, sexism, classism & homophobia?
-This course explores
+This course explores aw is the regulating the action correct procedure bulles and led

 - Sexism

 - Racism

 - Homophobia

 - Poverty

 Because modern business and government work requires an understanding of diversity, this course is excellent preparation for anyone interested in education, medicine, law, law enforcement, teaching, politics and business.
 It is also now possible to study social justice at the University of Victoria and Capilano College.